josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇬🇧_why_the_uk_likes_to_laugh_at_the_ruling_class.md

 ### 6. Class Pattern Recognition, Not Sexual Shock

-The UK public jokes about the tastes, habits, and excesses of the ruling class not because it is shocked by them — but because it has **seen the pattern repeatedly**.
+The UK public jokes about the tastes, habits, and excesses of the ruling class not because it is shocked by them — but because it has seen the pattern repeatedly.

 After decades of exposure cycles, the public is often better at recognising:
 - elite indulgence,